 A. After graduation patrons can access the online resources, including e-books, e-journals, and databases for 6 months.

 Q. Can the library help me with computer problems?

 A. Assistance for basic computer problems, such as connecting to the network, Outlook, and printing can be obtained at the Circulation Desk.
-For problems with library-specific resources such as electronic access to databases, the online catalog, e-book services, and electronic journals, or the proxy server, please contact the Circulation Desk or the Systems Librarian, Steve Bailey at baileyst AT william.jewell DOT edu.
+For problems with library-specific resources such as electronic access to databases, the online catalog, e-book services, and electronic journals, or the proxy server, please contact the Circulation Desk or the PLC Information Desk at plc AT william.jewell DOT edu.
+There are also resources for using technology on the PLC website, plctech.zendesk.com.
 For all other problems, please contact the department of Information Services by entering a Help Desk ticket on Jewell Central under computer support.